jkimlab/msPIPE/README.md

 		* hyperDMC_detailed_count_methyl.txt : the number of hypermethylated DMCs in each promoter (methylation level *case* > *control*)
 		* intersection.DMC2Promoter.txt : a list of intersection between genes and DMCs
 		* DMC_genelist.txt : a list of genes with DMCs overlapped their promoter region
-		* DMC_gene.go_result.txt : a text output of GO enrichment test for genes with DMCs using g:Profiler
+		* DMC_gene.GOresult.txt : a text output of GO enrichment test for genes with DMCs from methylKit using g:Profiler
-		* DMC_gene.GOresult.pdf : Plots of GO enrichment test for genes with DMCs using g:Profiler
+		* DMC_gene.GOresult.pdf : Plots of GO enrichment test for genes with DMCs from methylKit using g:Profiler
+		* DMR_gene.GOresult.txt : a text output of GO enrichment test for genes with DMRs from BSmooth using g:Profiler
+		* DMR_gene.GOresult.pdf : Plots of GO enrichment test for genes with DMRs from BSmooth using g:Profiler
 ___

 ## Using Docker